souvikdas2411/CS561/README.md

 # CrackStation CS561 Week 5

-A vanilla Crackstation which can crack any single-character password, which (a) matches the regular expression [A-Za-z0-9] and (b) is encrypted using the SHA-1 cryptographic hash function.
+A vanilla Crackstation which can crack any single-character password, which matches the regular expression [A-Za-z0-9] and is encrypted using the SHA-1 cryptographic hash function.

 ## Sample test data